 – Business Expenses

 In typical business, the goal is to make your income/profit as high as possible.
 You want to get rich!
 In tax, the mindset is the opposite.
 The idea is to have the lowest taxable income possible (This isn’t a political statement.
 This is just how tax planning works.).
-So keeping track of your expenses sounds like a lot of work, but it will ultimately save you money.
-The better you plan/organize your expenses, the less your taxable income, the less tax you pay.
+So keeping track of your expenses sounds like a lot of work, but by remembering to record them, you will ultimately save yourself a lot of money—money that you can then spend buying that Barnes & Noble Exclusive Edition you’ve been eyeing since last April.

 - Travel expenses to events (including mileage, tolls, hotels, flights, ubers, trains, etc.)